 The Blaudruckerei Koó, established in 1921, is one of the last businesses in Europe using the traditional technique of Indigo hand block printing.
 Visitors of this company in a small place in Burgenland will learn about the machines, materials and pattern used in this technique.

 At the Kunsttischlerei (cabinet maker) Potzmann I got in touch with Mr. Franz Potzmann who is not only a restorer for furniture but also offers lessons in restoring furniture yourself.
 After a small interview in the garden of his house, where also his lessons take place on sunny days, I had the chance to polish a small box myself.

 The Perchtenlauf (Procession of Perchten) in Judenburg was the first Perchtenlauf I have ever watched.
-I was impressed with how scary the masks looked like.
-Though I don’t think that a Perchtenlauf in the mid of November is really traditional I like the idea of this event and recommend to watch such a procession if you get the chance anywhere in the Alpine region.
+I was impressed with how scary the masks looked.
+Though I don’t think that a Perchtenlauf in the mid of November is really traditional I like the idea of this event and recommend watching such a procession if you get the chance anywhere in the Alpine region.

 On my tour through Styria I came across a tool named ‘Ölkuh’ (literally translated: Oil cow).
 This is a traditional tool to produce pumpkin seed oil in my home region Styria.
 Have a look how to use such a ‘Ölkuh’.

 An interesting detail seen at a celebration for miners in Leoben.
 The miners are wearing a so called ‘Arschleder’ (German), also known as breech leather or miner’s apron.
 It served to keep the seat of the trousers from wearing out when sliding down to the tunnels as well as keeping out the cold and moisture when sitting.